YoungseoYoo/Prepare-OSAM-CodingTest/README.md

 * DFS : Depth First Search (arr[][] ver)

 # List
-* ASC : sort list as ascending by using 'Arrays.sort()'
+* ASC : sort list as ascending by using 'Arrays.sort()' (for all type)
+* DESC : sort list as descending by using 'Comparator' or 'Collections' (only for Integer, String)